pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 kubectl patch deploy server -n headless -p '"spec": {"replicas": 5}'
 ```

-For example, two new instances are (`kubectl get pods -n headless`):

-* server-56dc579658-x4746
-* server-56dc579658-mjzp7

-There is no traffic on them (check their logs or client logs).
-The client will not be aware of the new server instances
+Checking logs, observe there is no traffic on the new server instances.
+The client will not be aware of the new server
-until it re-resolves DNS on the server service name - by default, that happens only on connection creation.
+instances until it re-resolves DNS on the server service name - by default, that happens only on connection creation.

 Clean up